MithraBijumon/LS---Web-Dev/Week 2/Frameworks.md

 | Bootstrap | Quick start, components ready | Faster layout building       |
 | Tailwind  | Utility-first, more control   | Design freedom + flexibility |

-Keep exploring, build your own layouts, and most importantly — **practice**.CSS frameworks are like your power tools.
+Keep exploring, build your own layouts, and most importantly — [**Practise**](Week%2/Practise).
+CSS frameworks are like your power tools.
 Use them to build beautiful, fast, and responsive websites.